VEX Robotics: 2022-2023: Slapshot

-Previous games

 2021-2022: Pitching In

-VEX IQ Challenge Pitching In is played on a six foot by eight foot rectangular field.
-Two robots compete in the teamwork challenge as an alliance in one-minute long teamwork matches, and a 15 second period of autonomous working collaboratively to score points.
-Teams also compete in the robot skills challenge where one robot attempts to score as many points as possible.
-These matches consist of driving skills matches, which will be entirely driver controlled, and programming skills matches, which will be autonomous with limited human interaction.
+VEX IQ Challenge Pitching In is played on a six-foot by eight-foot rectangular field.
+Two robots compete in the teamwork challenge as an alliance in one-minute-long teamwork matches and a 15-second period of autonomous working collaboratively to score points.
+Teams also compete in the robot skills challenge, where one robot attempts to score as many points as possible.
+These matches consist of driving skills matches, which will be entirely driver-controlled, and programming skills matches, which will be autonomous with limited human interaction.

-The object of the game is to attain the highest score by scoring balls in either a low scoring goal or a high scoring goal in the center of the field.
-Additional points are scored by clearing the starting corrals of all balls and by parking via hanging on either a low or high bar on either side of the field.
+The object of the game is to attain the highest score by scoring balls in either a low-scoring goal or a high-scoring goal in the center of the field.
+Additional points are scored by clearing the starting corrals of all balls and by parking by hanging on either a low or high bar on either side of the field.

 2020–21: Rise Above

-VEX IQ Challenge Rise Above is played on a six foot by eight foot rectangular field.
-Two robots compete in the teamwork challenge as an alliance in one-minute long teamwork matches, working collaboratively to score points.
-Teams also compete in the robot skills challenge where one robot attempts to score as many points as possible.
-These matches consist of driving skills matches, which will be entirely driver controlled, and programming skills matches, which will be autonomous with limited human interaction.
+VEX IQ Challenge Rise Above is played on a six-foot by eight-foot rectangular field.
+Two robots compete in the teamwork challenge as an alliance in one-minute-long teamwork matches, working collaboratively to score points.
+Teams also compete in the robot skills challenge, where one robot attempts to score as many points as possible.
+These matches consist of driving skills matches, which will be entirely driver-controlled, and programming skills matches, which will be autonomous with limited human interaction.

 The object of the game is to attain the highest score by scoring risers in the goal.
-There are a total of 27 risers, nine for each color (orange, purple and teal).
+There are a total of 27 risers, nine for each color (orange, purple, and teal).

 2019–20: Squared Away

 VEX IQ Challenge Squared Away is played on a four-foot by eight-foot rectangular field.
 The scoring objects in are three-inch diameter balls and seven-inch cubes.
 There are a total of 35 balls and seven cubes on the field.
-The object of the game is to score as many points as possible with your alliance partner in one of two ways: by scoring balls in or on cubes, and by moving cubes to their respective scoring zones.
+The object of the game is to score as many points as possible with an alliance partner in one of two ways: by scoring balls in or on cubes and by moving cubes to their respective scoring zones.

 2018–19: Next Level

 VEX IQ Challenge Next Level is played on a four-foot by eight-foot rectangular field.
 The object of the game is to attain the highest score by scoring and stacking colored hubs in building zones, removing bonus hubs from the hanging structure, and by parking or hanging on the hanging bar.
-There are two building zones in the corners of the field, and in the middle there is one hanging structure.
-There are total of fifteen hubs, plus two bonus hubs available to be scored in the building zones and one parking zone in the middle of the field.
+There are two building zones in the corners of the field.
+In the middle, there is one hanging structure.
+There are a total of fifteen hubs, plus two bonus hubs available to be scored in the building zones and one parking zone in the middle of the field.